Kenny Hill (quarterback)

-Kenneth Wade Hill, Jr. (born December 20, 1994) is an American football coach and former quarterback who is currently the associate head coach and running backs coach at Incarnate Word.
+Kenneth Wade Hill Jr. (born December 20, 1994) is an American football coach and former quarterback who is currently the co-offensive coordinator and running backs coach at Incarnate Word.
 He previously played for the Texas A&M Aggies and TCU Horned Frogs.
 In his first start with the Aggies, he broke Johnny Manziel's school single-game passing yards record with 511 yards.

-High school career
+Early life

 Hill attended Carroll High School, in Southlake, Texas, where he played for the football team.
 As a senior, he was the Texas Gatorade Football Player of the Year after passing for 2,291 yards with 20 touchdowns with 102 carries for 905 yards and rushing for 22 touchdowns.
 Hill also led Southlake Carroll to a 5A State Championship in 2011 where he completed 243 of 286 passes for 3,014 yards and 25 touchdowns with 9 interceptions; rushed for 280 carries, gaining 1,400 yards and 24 touchdowns.

 Hill was highly recruited out of high school; in addition to Texas A&M, he received offers from Baylor, Houston, Kansas State, Missouri, North Carolina, Ole Miss, Southern Miss, TCU, Texas Tech, and Utah.

 College career

-Texas A&M (2013–2014)
+Texas A&M

 As a true freshman in 2013, Hill was a backup to starter Johnny Manziel.
 He appeared in four games, passing for 183 yards and a touchdown.

 After Manziel was drafted, Hill was named the Aggies starting quarterback for the 2014 season on August 16, 2014.
 In his first start against #9 South Carolina, Hill broke Manziel's passing yards record with 511 yards and four touchdowns.
 With a 52–28 win, the #21 Texas A&M broke South Carolina's 18-game streak of home victories.
 During that same game, he broke Ryan Tannehill's record of most passing yards in first career start and Jerrod Johnson's record of most completions in a game, with the record now at 44 completions.
 It was also the second-most completions and fifth-most passing yards in a game in SEC history.
 On September 6, 2014, in his second game as a starter, Hill had another stellar performance against the FCS school, Lamar University, completing 17 of 26 passes for 283 yards and four touchdowns in a blowout 73–3 win.
 He continued playing well in his next two games against Rice and SMU, with respective completion percentages of 64.5 and 72.7.